Updated July 2018

 But DO NOT, I repeat, DO NOT plan on working at home while taking care of your baby/kid(s) at the same time.
 This does not work and isn’t fair to anyone.
 Yes, you can pull it off for the first few months when your newborn sleeps around the clock, but only for a short while.

-Ok, back to the Pu-pu platter: An example, my friend Heidi is a work-at-home-mom (WAHM), an interior designer.
+Ok, back to the Pu-pu platter… An example: my friend Heidi is a work-at-home-mom (WAHM), an interior designer.
 She does share-care three days a week, has a sitter one day a week, and does drop-in daycare 1 day a week (if needed).
 I’ve done lots of mixing and matching as well (Meg).
-When we were living in Florida, I did share-care with a friend 2 days per week, my in-laws watched her 2 days a week, and I took Fridays off to do fun things.
+When we were living in Florida, I did share-care with a friend 2 days per week, my in-laws watched Lucie 2 days a week, and I took Fridays off to do fun things.

 I’ve known friends who started DIY (do-it-yourself) kid co-ops where neighborhood parents took turns babysitting and sharing a caretaker.
 This is definitely a money saver (either free, or cost of one sitter split 4 ways).
 This option might work best for part-time workers or folks who want their kids to socialize but can’t afford preschool.
 You need parents who are committed and who you trust with your kids.
 I know families that co-op date nights twice a month.
 Yes, a beautiful cocktail and a few free hours of uninterrupted mommy/daddy time can do wonders for your marriage.